 The Hotel Monte Palace isn't marked on Google Maps, but Miradouro da Vista do Rei (or Viewpoint of the King's) is, and that's exactly where abandoned Monte Palace Hotel is:

 You can easily rent a car in the Azores or do what we did and hitch-hike in the Azores (click that link for a full guide).
 Hitch-hiking is easy in the Azores.
 Taking a bus is not.
-They basically don't even have buses there, trust us, we tried.
+They basically don't even have buses there, trust me, I tried.

 How to Get to & Where to Stay in the Azores